 Additionally, if your App has unique functionality, it’s important to consider protecting this by registering the Patent.
 You can do this with IP Australia too and it will go a long way to protecting your App from being copied by someone trying to do something similar.

 5. App Legals: The last and most important item in your App development process is your App legals.
 Now that your App is ready to go, decide what store you want to release it on – maybe the App Store if its iOS or Google Play Store if it’s an Android App.
 And it’s a good idea to have your own website where people can go to see the functionality, videos of your App, ask questions and even purchase directly from the site.

 What if your developer makes the App access the users’ contacts when it doesn’t need to and they are released to other people by accident?
 Without knowing what your App needs to run, you may find yourself in trouble.
 Ensure you first check with your developer and know what they have coded into your App.
 Many developers do not limit permissions to the minimum required as it is more work for them to do so.
 This means you could be accessing information your App does not need to run.
 So make sure you know what you need to run your App so you are not exposed to claims that you are accessing and using information, especially personal information you don’t require.

 6. Promote Your App: And now you are ready to promote your App.
 Don’t forget to promote it on all the Social media outlets available – it’s a great way to get your message out there.
 Your App may require a few updates and once you have followers on your list, this may be a good (and inexpensive) way to let them know the next version is available.

-We hope this information was helpful to you.
-Good luck with developing your App and launching your App business.
+We hope you found this guide to developing your App and launching your App business helpful.